InitKit/old-InitKit/doc/Architecture.md

   relationships between them as appropriate for their associated Scheduler Entity's dependencies.

-The JSM also maintains some other core components of the InitKit system:
+Integrated quite closely and essential to the running of the JSM are these
+subsystems:

 ### The *System Entity Descriptions Cache* (SEDC)